 This example is a common idiom for reporting errors.
 The | | tells the shell to evaluate the second half of the expression only if Make exits with non-zero status.
 Again, because a submake stub always exits with 0, this clause will never be invoked with ElectricAccelerator Developer Edition, even if it would be invoked with GNU Make.
 If you need this type of fail-over handling, consider post-processing the output log in the event of a build failure.
-Also see "Annotation" on page 13-1 for more information.
+Also see Annotation for more information.